Skip to main content

 Overall objectives of the project

-The ongoing development of the IoT leads to completely new opportunities for thermoelectric generators based on organic materials (OTEG), in which the eminent and unique strengths of organic (semi)conductors are exploited while their relative weaknesses are of minor or no importance.
-These IoT applications include a wide range of society-relevant applications, such as (a) body-heat powered pressure sensors for stadium chairs; (b) active temperature sensors for battery health monitoring in off-grid applications; (c) autonomous sensors for temperature and humidity monitoring of soil; (d) temperature-based flow measurement, e.g. in breathing masks; (e) IoT systems for wearable applications.
-Such OTEGs would require power levels in the 10 µW range, while they need to be producible in large-scales, with low production costs, in different form factors, non-toxic and with a low price per unit.
+The ongoing development of the IoT leads to completely new opportunities for thermoelectric generators based on organic materials (OTEG), in which the eminent and unique strengths of organic (semi)conductors are exploited while their relative weaknesses are of less importance.
+These IoT applications include a wide range of society-relevant applications which would require power levels in the 10 µW range, while they need to be producible on large-scale, with low production costs, in different form factors, non-toxic and with a low price per unit.
 While all these specific requirements are difficult to fulfil with inorganic-based TEGs, (hybrid) organic materials offer the appropriate prerequisites here.

-The mission of the HORATES network is to use the large expertise on all aspects of hybrid and organic thermoelectrics that is available in the European Union for (a) the strategic training of excellent young researchers in an emerging, interdisciplinary field and (b) the rational development of prototype energy harvesters, inspired by actual market demand.
-To accomplish this mission the following 5 objectives should be reached within the network activities:
+HORATES mission is to use the large expertise on all aspects of hybrid and organic thermoelectrics that is available in the European Union for (a) the training of excellent young researchers in an emerging, interdisciplinary field and (b) the development of prototype energy harvesters, inspired by actual market demand.
+To accomplish this mission HORATES reached its objectives as planned:

 1) Synthesis of new, thermally and electrochemically stable organic materials and composites with record values significantly beyond the state-of-the-art.